Open Lab

 This helped validate content priorities early and enabled rapid iteration before moving into visual design.

-VISUAL DESIGN AND HAND-OFF
+VISUAL DESIGN

 Styles based on brand guidelines